KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 9. Recommendation: The README seems not to have an update instruction (the word 'update' is missing).
 Please add one.
 10. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
 11. Deprecated: Found `require("request")` in file `node_helper.js`: Replace it with built-in fetch.
+12. Deprecated: Found `"lockfileVersion": 1` in file `package-lock.json`: Update to lockfileVersion 3.
+Run `npm update`.
-12. Deprecated: Found `"grunt"` in file `package.json`: Grunt is practically unmaintained.
+13. Deprecated: Found `"grunt"` in file `package.json`: Grunt is practically unmaintained.
 Move on to something better.
-13. Recommendation: No ESLint configuration was found.
+14. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.

 ### [MMM-kalliope by kalliope-project](https://github.com/kalliope-project/MMM-kalliope)